isene/T-REX/README.md

 Alternative keys: Left/Right keys (in addition to "<") exchanges X and Y registers.
 Backspace clears the x register.

+## Copy/Paste to/from X
+You can paste numbers directly to the x register the normal way (middle mouse button or Shift+Insert).
+You can copy/yank the number in the x register by pressing "y" to paste in into other applications.

 ## Screencast

 [![T-REX screencast](/img/screenshot.png)](https://youtu.be/vhSFH1j-vEY)